Driving in Finland: Licences, Rules, Vehicles & Tyres, Schools

 - lives permanently in Finland or has been studying in Finland for at least six months

-- is not banned from driving in Finland or in any other EU or EEA country
+- is not subject to a driving ban or temporary driving ban in Finland or any other EU or EEA country

-When applying for a driving licence permit from the local police, the following must be submitted:
+When applying for a driving licence permit the following must be submitted:

 - A young person’s health certificate (no more than five years old) or a medical certificate for a driving licence (no more than six months old)

 - The written consent of a guardian if the applicant is under the age of 18 and is applying for a permit for driving a moped, a light quadricycle, a motorcycle or a tractor

 - A previous driving licence, if applicable.
 If you do not have a driving licence, take your passport or a photo ID card to prove your identity

 - A driving instruction certificate, if no driving test is required (e.g. obtaining a licence for a higher category of motorcycle by additional instruction)